Personalized Federated Learning with Exact Stochastic Gradient Descent: Abstract

 \section{Abstract}

-In Federated Learning (FL), datasets across clients tend to be heterogeneous or \emph{personalized}, and this poses challenges to the convergence of standard FL schemes that do not account for personalization.
-To address this, we present a new approach for personalized FL that achieves exact stochastic gradient descent (SGD) minimization.
-We start from the FedPer \cite{arivazhagan2019federated} neural network (NN) architecture for personalization, whereby the NN has two types of layers: the first ones are the common layers across clients, while the few final ones are client-specific and are needed for personalization.
-We propose a novel SGD-type scheme where, at each optimization round, randomly selected clients perform gradient-descent updates over their client-specific weights towards optimizing the loss function on their own datasets, without updating the common weights.
-At the final update, each client computes the joint gradient over both client-specific and common weights and returns the gradient of common parameters to the server.
-This allows to perform an exact and unbiased SGD step over the full set of parameters in a distributed manner, i.e.\ the updates of the personalized parameters are performed by the clients and those of the common ones by the server.
-Our method is superior to FedAvg and FedPer baselines in multi-class classification benchmarks such as Omniglot, CIFAR-10, MNIST, Fashion-MNIST, and EMNIST and has much lower computational complexity per round.
+We propose a Stochastic Gradient Descent (SGD)-type algorithm for Personalized Federated Learning which can be particularly attractive for mobile energy-limited regimes due to its low per-client computational cost.
+The model to be trained includes a set of common weights for all clients, and a set of personalized weights that are specific to each client.
+At each optimization round, randomly selected clients perform multiple full gradient-descent updates over their client-specific weights towards optimizing the loss function on their own datasets, without updating the common weights.
+This procedure is energy-efficient since it has low computational cost per client.
+At the final update of each round, each client computes the joint gradient over both the client-specific and the common weights and returns the gradient of common weights to the server, which allows to perform an exact SGD step over the full set of weights in a distributed manner.
+For the overall optimization scheme, we rigorously prove convergence, even in non-convex settings such as those encountered when training neural networks, with a rate of $\mathcal{O} \left (\frac{1}{\sqrt{T}} \right )$ with respect to communication rounds $T$.
+In practice, PFLEGO exhibits substantially lower per-round wall-clock time, used as a proxy for energy.
+Our theoretical guarantees translate to superior performance in practice against baselines such as FedAvg and FedPer, as evaluated in several multi-class classification datasets, in particular, Omniglot, CIFAR-10, MNIST, Fashion-MNIST, and EMNIST.